Why Your USDC Deserves a First-Class Wallet

 What is the most secure way to store USDC?

-Hardware wallets are considered the gold standard for security.
+Hardware wallets are considered the most secure option.
 They keep your private keys completely offline, protecting your assets from online threats like hacking and malware. -

 What is a secret recovery phrase?